royalapplications/docs/src/r2023/royalserver/general/general-configuration.md

 >
 > If you want to remove all side effects of a Royal Server installation, please use the [cleanup script](../advanced/management-scripts/uninstall.md).

-**Copy Configuration**
+**Copy Troubleshooting Information**

-This function copies Royal Server configuration and troubleshooting information that may be included in a ticket to the clipboard.
+This function copies Royal Server troubleshooting information that may be included in a ticket to the clipboard.
-You can include the following information:
+The following information can be included:

-- the current configuration
+- Installed Licenses
-- the Royal Server logs (since the last restart)
+- Configuration Information
-- installed licenses
+- Log Information (since the last restart)
-- the Document Store configuration (the server needs to run for this information)
+- Document Store Information (Royal Server needs to run for this information to be included)

-This information is very helpful for troubleshooting a support ticket.
+This information might be helpful for troubleshooting a support ticket.
 A ticket can be opened via our [support portal](https://support.royalapps.com/support/home)

 **Localhost Aliases**

 This setting allows to specify which host names should be considered as localhost.
-This information is used when determining, if a query should be executed against the server where Royal Server is installed.
+This information is used when determining if a query should be executed against the server where Royal Server is installed.